idugalic/serverless-company/README.md

 ### [Locally (Standalone)](https://github.com/idugalic/serverless-company/tree/master/serverless-company-functions)

-To deploy the Uppercase function as a REST endpoint only requires adding the “spring-cloud-function-web” dependency
+To deploy the Uppercase function as a REST endpoint only requires adding the “spring-cloud-function-web” dependency in your pom file.

+You are ready now to run your function as a spring boot application:

 ```
 $ cd serverless-company/serverless-company-functions